arjunmehta/node-geohash-int/README.md

 It was made as a temporary solution and a personal experiment in bridging c++ libraries into node.

 - For now the user must compile the Shared Object (.so) file from the source in order for this module to work.
-- Currently the returned results from the functions include a reference buffer.
-While these would likely not really be an issue when dealing with the data, it is ugly when logging :)
+- The returned results directly from the functions include a reference buffer and are not inherently editable in a natural JS based way.
+So the native objects need to be parsed and properly converted to standard JS objects.
+This makes things not 100% optimal performance-wise.